Star Trek TNG: "Redemption"

 All in all, this is one of the good stories of The Next Generation that you can't afford to miss.
 Enjoy.

-"Redemption" is available on DVD.
-The complete story is available in the Star Trek Klingon box set.
+Both episodes of "Redemption" are available in the Star Trek Klingon standard DVD box set.

 Click on the Amazon symbol for the desired disc format and location nearest you for pricing and availability: